maksimkaJCHK/scrapy-logger/README.md

 English | [Русский](./README.ru.md)

 This is a simple logger.
 Now there are a lot of different loggers, but they are all lackluster.
 From time to time I do web scraping.
 One way or another, I spend quite a lot of time in the console, and I would like to properly see the data that I collect.
 The second reason: all the logic that I saw was not configured the way I wanted.
 They either displayed the time or did not display it.
 Few loggers have grouping, you collect data from the page, display it, and the collected information from the page is merged, which is not convenient.
 I would like to somehow differentiate the collected data.
 This library is designed to work in a terminal and cannot be used in a browser.
-For this logger to work, you need "node.js" version 18 (I have version 18.18.0).
+For this logger to work, you need "node.js" version 18 and higher (I have version 18.18.0).

 ## Installation